alexovidiupopa/cryptography/pollard/pollard.md

 ~~~~~

 Pollard Function runner, with x0 going from 2 until a solution is found. \
-Another posibility which wasn't implemented is to randomly generate a new free element of the coefficient.
+Another possibility which wasn't implemented is to randomly generate a new free element of the coefficient.

 ~~~~~{.python}
 <<PollardRunner>>=